Overview

-This residency provides time, space, and resources for playwrights to experiment, rewrite, and explore their plays alongside a team of professional collaborators.
+This residency provides time, space, and resources for playwrights to experiment, rewrite, and explore their plays.
 With a focus on community, the lab brings playwrights together through facilitated conversations and shared creative practice, fostering a dynamic and collaborative atmosphere for artistic growth.

-Led by experienced experts in new plays, the Lab fosters risk-taking and innovation, Ideal for both emerges and established Canadian playwrights working in english, this residency is a catalyst for meaningful artistic breakthroughs.
+Led by experienced experts in new plays, the Lab fosters risk-taking and innovation.
+Ideal for both emerging and established Canadian playwrights working in English, this residency is a catalyst for meaningful artistic breakthroughs.
 Program Goals include:

 Faculty will offer constructive feedback, share ideas, and address the challenges of writing for contemporary theatre.